drupalprojects/blockcache_alter/README.txt

 The module also comes with 2 core patches you can apply to the block module which will make block caching much smarter.
 You'll be able to set expire times for block based and cache clearing on actions (nodeapi, comment and user).
+For those who don't like applying patches, you can also use a complete patched version of block.module that comes with this module.
+All patches and module files can be found in the patches directory.

+1: blockcache_alter_with_node_grants.patch / block_with_node_grants.module
-1: blockcache_alter_with_node_grants.patch: most users should use this one.
+   Most users should use this one.

-2: blockcache_alter_no_node_grants.patch:
+2: blockcache_alter_no_node_grants.patch / block_no_node_grants.module
    Experienced users can use this one if one of your installed modules is implementing a node_grants hook.
 Drupal checks on this and whenever 1 or more hooks are found block caching is disabled completely.
 Handle with care though, this might cause problems, be sure to test your site completely if you apply this patch.

 Note: you can run this module *without* applying a patch, you simply don't get that much options for refreshing a block.